 As soon as she got up she found the branch in her bouquet.
 When the sisters went down she stayed a little behind and said to the cowboy, “Where does this branch come from?”

 “Your Royal Highness knows well enough,” answered Michael.

 “So you have followed us?”

 “How did you manage it?
 We never saw you.”

 The Princess was silent a moment, and then said, “You know our secret!
 Keep it.
 Here is the reward of your discretion.”
 She then flung the boy a purse of gold.

 “I do not sell my silence,” answered Michael, and he went away without picking up the purse.

-For three nights Lina neither saw nor heard anything extraordinary; on the fourth she heard a rustling among the diamond- spangled leaves of the wood.
-That day there was a branch of the trees in her bouquet.
+For three nights Lina neither saw nor heard anything extraordinary, but on the fourth she heard a rustling among the diamond-spangled leaves of the wood.
+That day there was a branch from the trees in her bouquet.

 “Don’t you mean to tell him?”